tremor-rs/tremor-www/docs/Workshop/examples/41_otel_zipkin/README.md

       host: "0.0.0.0" # The IP address to bind on ( all interfaces in this case )
 ```

-It connects to a simple passthrough pipeline.
+It connects to a passthrough pipeline.
 This pipeline forwards any received
 observability events downstream unchanged.

 ```trickle